mondeja/pymarketcap/README.md

 [![PyPi Version](http://img.shields.io/pypi/v/pymarketcap.svg)](https://pypi.python.org/pypi/pymarketcap/)

 **pymarketcap** is an APACHE licensed library for retrieve information from [coinmarketcap](http://coinmarketcap.com/) API and web.
 Consist of a parser built on BeautifulSoup and a API wrapper.
-If you only want the API wrapper only go to [here](https://github.com/mondeja/coinmarketcap-api).
+If you only want the API wrapper, go to [here](https://github.com/mondeja/coinmarketcap-api).

 ## Installation: